BenTaylorPublic/screeps/README.md

     I'm thinking that the ruts can be observed and fixed through this monitoring

 Buffing

+Remote spawning for low stage rooms
+    If a room under stage 6 (no terminal)
+    Maybe a stage 8 room provides them creeps
+    Only if the stage 8 room is within ~2-3 rooms Otherwise the TTL will make it pretty pointless

 Make a ranged creep for dealing with other attack creeps